fomightez/retreat16/index.rst

 Launch Demo Binder
 ------------------

+Go to an example repository by clicking [HERE](https://github.com/fomightez/uscad16).

+Once there, click the blue text that says `Decoding translation in the cloud and at...`.
+This will open a rendering of the notebook, but you see all the `In [ ]` have nothing between the brackets and none of the output cells are present.

 Do I link to the github repo/page with button or directly launch from these links?
 Probably to the repo page because then can direct to the static one and then back to launch an active